InternetSociety/ose-documentation/README.md

 and to pass the [http2.pro](https://http2.pro/) HTTP/2 test.

 12 Feb 2020 Update - The two non-CDN sites are at 100% in the tests.
-The two CDN sites are at 97% while we are getting some changes made to the TLS configuration (dropping support for TLS 1.0/1.1).
+The two CDN sites are at 97% while we are getting some changes made to the TLS configuration (dropping support for TLS 1.0/1.1) in the CDN.
 All four servers support HTTP/2.

 ## Current plan for documentation